project-robius/book/src/whitepaper/motivation.md

     * Allows developers to focus more on UI/UX quality.

-In conclusion, these favorable Rust experiences, together with Signal's and Element's challenging experiences with separate per-platform app repos, clearly motivate the need for a multi-platform application development toolkit in Rust.
+In conclusion, these favorable Rust experiences, together with the challenges faced by Signal and Element with maintaining separate per-platform app repositories, clearly motivate the need for a multi-platform application development toolkit in Rust.

 [^1]: A [survey by Very Good Ventures](https://verygood.ventures/whitepaper/business-value-of-flutter) found that businesses reported these benefits when switching to Flutter for app development.